AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * [Creating Labelless Left-Too-Early Detection Model](HighValueProjectTutorials/CreatingLabellessLeftTooEarlyDetectionModel.md)

-  * Same as "Left-Too-Early Detection Model", but it does not require manual tracking of label data.
+  * Same as "Left-Too-Early Detection Model", but it does not require manual tracking of label data, which makes it less accurate.

   * Minimal implementation takes a minimum of 30 minutes using DataPredict™.